romainx/panorama/README.md

 ## Project Layout

-A `docs` directory containing project documentation
+- A `docs` directory containing project documentation.
-A directory named with the project's name which stores the actual Python package A `test` directory in one of two places
+- A directory named with the project's name which stores the actual Python package
-Under the package directory containing test code and resources As a stand-alone top level directory
+- A `test` directory located in the package directory containing test code and resources

 	|- LICENSE
 	|- README.md